JoBase/jobase.github.io/README.md

 Feel free to use it before installing JoBase on your local computer.
 Click [here](https://jobase.org/Browser) to try it now.

-Unfortunately, JoBase has execution issues on MacOS.
-Please use the online version instead.

 #### Download Python

 To start using JoBase on your local computer, you will need Python installed.